Child Support & Income Deduction Order

 I never question paying child support and I have no objections to paying but in this current scenario I keep coming up short financially while my kid's mother reaps the benefits (notice I said my kid's mother not my kids and yes I know for sure because I am over there constantly).
 I just lost my income tax because of being behind and I have a feeling that I will always be behind if I don't take more control of this and cut out the middle man (being my job) even though it's of no fault of their own.
 The system sucks and is very sheisty and I am trying to stop automatic deductions from being taken out of my check weekly.
 What actions would be in my best interest.

-It is almost impossible to have an income deduction order removed except in cases where the child support obligation has met a terminating event like when the child turns 18 or is otherwise emancipated, and all arrears have been paid.
+--It is almost impossible to have an income deduction order removed except in cases where the child support obligation has met a terminating event like when the child turns 18 or is otherwise emancipated, and all arrears have been paid.
 I can understand your frustration, but there is not much you can do to have the IDO terminated at this point.
 You may be able to get your child support reduced, but you must show a "substantial and involuntary" change in circumstances.

-From what you've written, I'm not sure if you've meet this criteria.
+From what you've written, I'm not sure if you've met this criteria.
 A substantial change in circumstances is anything affecting your income or the child's need to receive child support.
 For example, if you lose your job; your employer cuts your salary; you have a dramatic increase in expenses; a prolonged illness; the children become adults (emancipated); the time-sharing or custody arrangement has changed, etc. --Staff

 Click here to add your own comments